 The Incoterms 2020 include 11 terms, divided into four groups: E, F, C, and D. The seller's obligations increase progressively from the E group through F and C to the D group, while the buyer's obligations decrease accordingly.

 Incoterms are valid and legally binding only if they are expressly agreed in the sales contract between the buyer and the seller or if they are included in the general terms and conditions.
-The Incoterms must be defined as clearly as possible, including:
+Sellers and buyers must define the Incoterms as clearly as possible, including:

 Example: DAP, 10001 New York, 5th Avenue 10, Incoterms® 2020